Mvviggi/Streams_Freshwater_exploration/README.md

 - 👋 Hi, I’m @Mvviggi
 - 👀 I’m interested in ...streams and aquatic life
 - 🌱 I’m currently learning ... programming
-- 💞️ I’m looking to collaborate on ...neon
+- 💞️ I’m looking to collaborate on ...NEON
-- 📫 How to reach me ... mvviggi@gmail.com
+- 📫 How to reach me ... mvviggi@gmail.com; mviggiano@battelleecology.org

 <!---
 Mvviggi/Mvviggi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.